 When 'Make-Overs" First Began

 Leslie Field, vintage chic author, had been a Fashion Editor for Glamour magazine when she was younger.
-Glamour was the 1st magazine to do make-overs, way back when.
-So it is no wonder that Leslie used this phrase, &, she had been lucky enough to have been one of the people who had a make-over with Glamour.
+Glamour was the first magazine to do make-overs, way back when.
+So it is no wonder that Leslie used this phrase, and, she had been lucky enough to have been one of the people who had a make-over with Glamour.

 What Is A Make-Over?